Article

 Current ratio compares your current assets with your current liabilities.
 Sometimes known as your “working capital ratio,” it’s a very clear way to measure company liquidity.

-“Current” assets in this case means assets that are likely to be liquidated in the next year.
-That includes cash, receivables, and inventory - but only if they’re likely to become liquid within 12 months.
+“Current” assets in this case means assets that are likely to be liquidated in the next year - that includes cash, receivables and inventory.

-Current ratios are best considered by comparing with the industry average.
-A low ratio suggests you may be in distress or approaching default, while a high ratio indicates a business with good liquidity.
+Current ratios are best considered by comparing them with the industry average.
+A low ratio suggests your business may be in financial distress or approaching default, while a high ratio indicates your business has good liquidity.

-Current ratio = Current assets / Current debts
+Your current ratio = current assets / current debts

 If you have current assets worth £5 million, and current debts worth £4 million, your current ratio is 1.25.